 Kindness is a skill that takes a bit of practice, and some have “yet” to learn or need more practice.
 Perhaps students might not fully grasp how to treat each other with kindness.
 With time, they begin to grasp the concept more effortlessly.

 However, the journey of kindness extends far beyond Kindergarten.
-It continues to unfold in 1st grade, 2nd grade, and beyond, further enriching their abilities for acts of kindness.
+It continues to unfold in 1st grade, 2nd grade, and beyond, further enriching their ability to perform acts of kindness.

 Table of Contents